 Everything You Need To Know Before Visiting Thailand’s Most Important Museum.

 If you want to understand Thailand beyond temples, markets, and food, there is no better place to start than the National Museum Bangkok.
-Located near the Grand Palace, this museum holds the largest collection of Thai art and historical artifacts in the country.
+From royal carriages to Buddha images, weapons, ceramics, textiles, and historic relics, the collection gives context to so many things travelers see elsewhere without fully understanding.

 From royal carriages to ancient Buddha statues, weapons, ceramics, textiles, and historic relics, the National Museum offers a deep look into Thailand’s past and the story of its people.